iris-hep/iris-hep.github.io/pages/projects/skyhookdm.md

 # Performance Evaluation
 ![performance](/assets/images/skyhook-lat.png){:style="display:block; margin-left: auto; margin-right: auto; width: 75%"}

 We compare the query latencies of filtering a 1.2 billion row dataset via Parquet and RadosParquet file formats with 1%, 10%, and 100% row selectivities.
 As shown in the above plot, Parquet performance doesn't improve on scaling out from 4 to 16 nodes as it stays bottlenecked on the client's CPUs.
-On the other hand, performance of RadosParquet improves as it can distibute CPU consumption amongst the storage nodes and can scale out almost linearly.
+On the other hand, performance of RadosParquet improves as it can distribute CPU consumption amongst the storage nodes and can scale out almost linearly.

 ![pq](/assets/images/skyhook-grafana-pq.png){:style="display:block; margin-left: auto; margin-right: auto; width: 75%"}
 ![rpq](/assets/images/skyhook-grafana-rpq.png){:style="display:block; margin-left: auto; margin-right: auto; width: 75%"}